 Decisions on assistantships and financial aid generally are made during the latter part of the spring semester for the following academic year.
 Applications and all relevant materials should be on file by January 15.

-Many art and art history graduates pursue careers that match their degree specializations, such as commercial or graphic designer, conservation or museum curator or administrator, art educator, public artist, gallery and museum administration, art appraisal, and restoration, or community art center coordinator or instructor.
+Many graduates pursue careers that match their degree specializations, such as commercial or graphic designer, conservation or museum curator or administrator, art educator, public artist, gallery and museum administration, art appraisal, and restoration, or community art center coordinator or instructor.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.